caio-videmelo/Python_ATM/README-ENGLISH.md

 - **Checks** if the withdrawal amount is a multiple of 10 and within the allowed limits.
 - **Updates** the balance and records the date and time of the withdrawal with the São Paulo time zone.

-### 3. **Deposit**
+### 3. **Transfer**

-Allows the user to deposit an amount into a bank account.
-The user must provide the bank name, account number, agency number, and the deposit amount.
+Allows the user to transfer an amount into a bank account.
+The user must provide the bank name, account number, agency number, and the transfer amount.

 - **Requirements:** The amount must be a positive number.
-- **Updates:** Adds the deposited amount to the available balance of the ATM.
+- **Updates:** The transfer process deducts the transferred amount from the total amount of the user's bank account.
-- **Updates** the balance with the deposited amount.

 ### 4. **Statement**